 The Product team strives to make the following true:

-- The team is working on the most important things (listed in the project roadmap) to execute on our strategy.
+- The team is working on the most important things (listed in the project roadmap) to execute on our strategy that is moving us forward on our vision.

 - Each teammate has the customer and product context needed (about customer problems, likely future priorities, possible solutions, etc.) to perform their work effectively.